ayushsaurabh/B-SIM/README.md

 These parameters define the shape of the microscope point spread function (numerical aperture, magnification, light wavelength), camera noise (gain, CCD sensitivity, readout), directory (folder) where files are located, file name, parallelization and inference settings.

 Using parameter files similar to the the image above, we here provide two simple plug and play example to test the functioning of B-SIM on a personal computer.
-In the first example for simulated line pairs with spacing varying 90nm to 150nm in increments of 30nm, we provide three tiff files "raw_images_line_pairs_84x84_500nm_highSNR.tif", "illumination_patterns_line_pairs_168x168_500nm_highSNR.tif", and "ground_truth_line_pairs_168x168_500nm_highSNR.tif" containing 9 sinuosidal patterns and corresponding raw images as well as the ground truth.
+In the first example for simulated line pairs with spacing varying 90nm to 150nm in increments of 30nm, we provide three tiff files "raw_images.tif", "patterns.tif", and "ground_truth.tif" containing 9 sinuosidal patterns and corresponding raw images as well as the ground truth.

 In the second example for HeLa cells images obtained in an experiment, we also provide camera calibration maps in addition to the raw images and illumination patterns.

-Currently, B-SIM only accepts square images but can be easily modified to accept rectangular images.
-Furthermore, the current version assumes a Gaussian point spread function but can be modified easily to incorporate any other shape.
+Currently, B-SIM accepts rectangular images.
+Furthermore, the current version provides two options for the PSF: "gaussian" and "airy_disk", but can be modified easily to incorporate any other shape.

 With the settings in the image above, the code divides all the images into 4 sets of sub-images of equal sizes (a 2x2 grid).
 Next, each set of sub-images is then sent to their assigned processor and inference is performed on the fluorescence intensity map.
 The number of processors can be changed if running on a more powerful computer by changing "n_procs_per_dim" parameter, which is set to 2 by default.